Israeli expropriation of Palestinian springs in the West Bank: Incidents

 According to Amira Hass, the site is one of nine in an area where, over three decades, the settlements of Dolev and Nahliel, and illegal Israeli outposts between them, have seized control over some 3,700 acre of Palestinian land.
 Palestinians in six adjacent villages, Kobar, Ras Karkar, Al-Janiya, Deir 'Ammar, Al-Mazra'a al-Qibliya and Beitillu – all cut off from each other through prohibitions on road use – have been denied access to their groves, springs and grazing land by a variety of settler and army measures – vandalism of trees, military orders, and assaults.

 Five of the villages' nine springs have, she claims, been appropriated from Palestinians, who formerly used them for swimming, picnicking and for agricultural purposes.
 The seizures adapt them as recreational sites exclusively for settlers and touring Israeli Jews.
 The loss of land and water resources has, she continues, dealt an economic blow to inhabitants of the six villages, causing many families to rely now on aid.
 With regard to the incident specifically Hass concluded that, "those who prepared the bomb certainly know that this is Israel's strategy in the West Bank.
 Individual settlements are turned into broad blocs, for Jews only, and are boasting of abundance, serenity, commercial centers, vineyards, orchards, hiking trails and Judaized natural springs."

+In June 2026, a spring owned by a Palestinian farmer in Fasayil was seized by Israeli settlers from a nearby settlement and the water irrigation system for his agriculture was destroyed, leaving him without water supply.
+The water was siphoned by the settlers into the archeological site Herod's Pool.
+Despite the acknowledgment of his ownership of the spring by Israeli civil administration, Finance Minister Bezalel Smotrich announced 3 million shekels would be invested into developing the pool for public and tourism.